Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/Discovery.md

 ### External services for creating QR-codes

 If using external services when creating QR-codes, like the Google Charts API, make sure HTTPS is used and certificates validated.
 If HTTP is used, meta-data tags used in Thing Registry registrations can be found out by sniffing the network, making it possible to hijack the corresponding devices.
-Also, sensitive information might leak to the host of the encoding service.
+Also, sensitive information about Things in the network might leak to the host and third parties the host of the encoding service shares the data with.
+It is recommended that internal generation of QR codes is performed, to avoid leakage of sensitive information.

+### Rate Limits

+To avoid spam and protect against unwanted behavior, the Thing Registry may implement rate limitations, and other limitations, to registrations and updates.

+### Authorized access

+Thing Registries may allow registration and updates of meta-data only from accounts connected to the same Broker as is hosting the Thing
+Registry.
+It may also restrict access based on privileges assigned to such accounts.
+Searching the Thing Registry should however be possible from clients connected to other Brokers, to maintain a searchable, interoperable and federated network of Things.